simrahm23/Explainable-AI-in-credit-card-scam-detection/README.md

 - **Collaboration**: Worked alongside my team under the guidance of a fourth-year senior to implement XAI models.
 - **Implementation**: Built and evaluated eight ML models with XAI techniques.
 - **Publication**: Submitted to *2025 10th ICSC* under Intelligent Computing and Machine Learning.
 [Details](link).
-- **Presentation**: Presented our research at the behalf of my team at *2025 10th ICSC* under Intelligent Computing and Machine Learning.
+- **Presentation**: Presented our research on the behalf of my team at *2025 10th ICSC* under Intelligent Computing and Machine Learning.